MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-who-knows-whom.md

 The who knows whom feature is configured and ready to use in your organization.

-After you've enabled the who knows whom feature, enable **Dynamics 365 Sales Insights – Connection Graph** from the Microsoft 365 admin center as the Microsoft 365 admin.
+After you've enabled the who knows whom feature, as a Microsoft 365 administrator, enable **Dynamics 365 Sales Insights – Connection Graph** from the Microsoft 365 admin center.
 This allows Dynamics 365 Sales to collect the communication and collaboration details of users from Exchange server.

 ## Enable the connection graph